-GESI Domain Result Level and % of children (girls and boys, children with disabilities) with access to school within reasonable distance from home Access/ Equal systems Outcome of hours or average time spent traveling to school (girls and boys, children with disabilities) Access Outcome Proportion of children (girls and boys, children with disabilities) who are functionally literate Access Outcome Proportion of children under five (girls and boys, children with disabilities) with diarrhea who received treatment of diarrhea Access Outcome and % of children (girls and boys, children with disabilities) who access important school materials-uniforms, books, electricity for homework completion Access Output and % of children (girls and boys, children with disabilities) who access Child friendly spaces Access Systems Output and % of mothers and fathers with access to child protection services Access Output and % of men and women from male-headed households reporting joint decision-making about child education attendance Decision- making Outcome % of children (girls and boys, children with disabilities) participating in various school activities, such as clubs, sports, etc. Participation Outcome Extent of children's meaningful participation in classrooms Participation Outcome Prevalence of stunting in children (girls and boys, children with disabilities) under five years of age Well-being Outcome of schools utilizing gender-sensitive and socially inclusive teaching and learning methods Access Outcome and % of children (girls and boys, children with disabilities) reporting they have experienced sexual violence Well-being Output Extent of satisfaction of children (girls and boys, children with disabilities) that the teaching methods teachers use meet their specific needs Well-being Outcome Extent to which male and female parents are satisfied with the quality of their child's education Well-being Outcome Level of understanding that male and female parents' have about children's experience of GBV and forms of social discrimination Well-being Outcome Coverage of essential vaccines among children of different gender and age Well-being Outcome
+GESI Domain Result Level 1. # and % of children (girls and boys, children with a disability) with access to school within reasonable distance from home Access/ Equal systems Outcome 2. # of hours or average time spent traveling to school (girls and boys, children with a disability) Access Outcome 3.
+Proportion of children (girls and boys, children with a disability) who are functionally literate Access Outcome 4.
+Proportion of children under five (girls and boys, children with a disability) with diarrhea who received treatment of diarrhea Access Outcome 5. # and % of children (girls and boys, children with a disability) who access important school materials-uniforms, books, electricity for homework completion Access Output 6. # and % of children (girls and boys, children with a disability) who access child friendly spaces Access Systems Output 7. # and % of mothers and fathers with access to child protection services Access Output 8. # and % of men and women from male-headed households reporting joint decision-making about child education attendance Decision- making Outcome 9. % of children (girls and boys, children with a disability) participating in various school activities, such as clubs, sports, etc. Participation Outcome 10.
+Extent of children's meaningful participation in classrooms Participation Outcome 11.
+Prevalence of stunting in children (girls and boys, children with a disability) under five years of age Well-being Outcome 12. # of schools utilizing gender-responsive and socially inclusive teaching and learning methods Access Outcome 13. # and % of children (girls and boys, children with a disability) reporting they have experienced sexual violence Well-being Output 14.
+Extent of satisfaction of children (girls and boys, children with a disability) that the teaching methods teachers use meet their specific needs Well-being Outcome 15.
+Extent to which male and female parents are satisfied with the quality of their child's education Well-being Outcome 16.
+Level of understanding that male and female parents' have about children's experience of GBV and forms of social discrimination Well-being Outcome 17.
+Coverage of essential vaccines among children of different gender and age Well-being Outcome